Johanna DeBari ’14

 Discussions with fellow students showed that the program appeals to so many interests – history, psychology, sociology, film, theology, gender studies, and philosophy.
 Everyone can find a place in this program.
 And the faculty are always there to support, encourage and motivate you to think, research, and write well.”

 Taylor Mitchell is a Program Specialist with Americorps in Anchorage, Alaska and the 2011 winner of Charles Hildebrandt Holocaust Studies Award.
 She also holds a Bachelor’s degree in History and runs ultra marathons.

 “My time as a Holocaust & Genocide Studies major played a crucial role in bringing me to Anchorage.
-The program taught me that responsibility means bearing witness then going forward to tell the story-- my own story.
+The program taught me that responsibility means bearing witness then going forward to tell the story— my own story.
 In this, it taught me that I have a voice and a flame burning inside me.
 I can never let it burn out.
 These lessons have taken me further than any text or lecture could have.

-What made diving into classes like ‘The Holocaust’ or ‘Comparative Genocide’ manageable was knowing that the person standing in front of the room would walk beside me on my journey.
+What made diving into such classes as ‘The Holocaust’ or ‘Comparative Genocide’ manageable was knowing that the person standing in front of the room would walk beside me on my journey.
 The professors in this program are gems.
 With these relationships, I was able to confess all that lived within me, from the light to the dark.

 There is nowhere else I would have gone to school; HGS at Keene State College was my perfect match.
 Small classes taught by compassionate, brilliant professors transcend classrooms and allow for meaningful conversations where students feel safe to grapple with the material.
 The dedication and passion in the HGS department is unparalleled.”